-Scanning your card whenever you get on or off gives us a better picture of which lines are busy and which are not.
+Scanning your card whenever you get on gives us a better picture of which lines are busy and which are not.
 This enables us to respond as effectively as possible to the demands and needs of our passengers.
 In addition, our management agreement with the Flemish Government requires us to report to it.
 This data helps us to do this.

 Your data will be kept for a maximum of six months.
 After this you will be assigned a pseudonym and your data will become part of a larger set.
 What does this mean in concrete terms?
 It means that we keep a record of when you scan your ticket or card, but don’t link this information directly to you.